 Special Education at Bemidji State University

-We offer programs in special education for three licensure areas: Autism Spectrum Disorders, Emotional Behavioral Disorders, and Specific Learning Disabilities; candidates will complete field experiences embedded within coursework for all levels required for licensure K-12.
+We offer programs in special education for three licensure areas: Autism Spectrum Disorders, Emotional Behavioral Disorders, and Specific Learning Disabilities; candidates will complete field experiences embedded within coursework for all levels required for licensure K-12; ASD is a birth to grade 12 license.
 Required core course work is the same for all BSU Special Education licenses.
 The required methods courses are dependent upon the area of licensure.
 We also offer a Master of Special Education program.

 Which license-program option is best for me?

 - You have a Minnesota teaching license in any K-12 area and want to pursue a license in special education: You will apply to the School of Graduate Studies for Special Education.